Abraham313/Titan-Bot/README.md

+im slowly uploading the files :( im depressed

+There is no copy of Zeus anywhere.
+The backconnect server supports multiple connections and is made in QT and supports proxy connections to the victim.

+Also all the drivers can be either signed on panel side (supports multiple EV certs) or you can have test mode.

 Everything mentioned here is for eductional purposes and everything is purely fictional.
-I purposely redacted a lot of code and messed stuffs up since im a pussy.
+I purposely redacted a lot of code and messed stuffs up since im a pussy and dont want this to be used to cause any real harm.

 What is in here: